 *edit, May 19, 2019 – I touched this up a (very small) bit.
 I’m making note of it mainly because I won’t be altering the longer post that it is a part of.
 Further edits, which would only be small, I will just do without mentioning it.

-This was part of a longer post (titled “Those Who Rule Cause Ruin”) I have already published.
-Because I’m doing a series now dealing with ruined people, I will append a link to each entry that brings up this explanation for ‘ruined’.
+This was part of a longer post (titled “Those Who Rule Cause Ruin”) that I had already published.
+Because I’m doing a series now dealing with examples of mentally and spiritually ruined people and their ruined world, I will append a link to each entry that brings up this explanation for ‘ruined’.

 Bible and other lessons

 As recorded in chapter 22 of the Bible book of Luke (in the Christian Greek Scriptures aka the New Testament), Luke has this to say about Jesus’s view of this dark world’s rulers: “However, There also arose a heated dispute among them over which one of them was considered to be the greatest.
 But he said to them: “The kings of the heavens lord it over them, and those having authority over them are called Benefactors.
 You though are not to be that way.”